DavidBoja/Fitbit-smart-alarm/README.md

 ![Create an app for Fitbit](https://github.com/DavidBoja/Fitbit-smart-alarm/blob/master/images/fitbit_api_register_app.png) After creating the app, you obtain the client ID and Client Secret, which will be used to make api requests.

+Go to the "Manage my apps" tab and click on your app.
+Click on the "OAuth 2.0 tutorial page" and follow the instructions till the 1A) step.
+The output of step 1A) gives you a couple of lines of a curl request.
+The line we're interested in is
+-H 'Authorization: Basic whatever_your_code_is'.
+We will remember the "whatever_your_code_is" variable as FITBIT_AUTHORIZATION variable, and we'll set it in step 2).

+SLIKAAAAAAAAAAA

 ### 2) Heroku
 The python script "smart_alarm.py" does all the work on a Heroku server.